More about Eastern Medicine

 If you suffer from allergies, start getting acupuncture treatments and taking herbs about a month or two BEFORE allergy season.
 Eastern medicine is not only helpful to alleviate allergy symptoms, but it will also treat the root cause.

-If your daughter recently began her menstrual cycle and she is suffering from PMS, mood swings, cramping and bloating, this is NOT normal!
-Acupuncture and herbs can help to regulate her menstrual cycle and it will help her to start thinking about preventative medicine and engendering positive health habits at an early age!
+If your adolescent recently began their menstrual cycle and they are suffering from PMS, mood swings, cramping and bloating, this is NOT normal!
+Acupuncture and herbs can help to regulate their menstrual cycle and it will help them to start thinking about preventative medicine and engendering positive health habits at an early age!

 If you have just recently had a baby, Eastern medicine is a great way to restore your energy, alleviate stress and any residual pain or discomfort you may be experiencing.
 Acupuncture, herbal formulas and food therapy can help a great deal to restore the precious energy and vital substances which are depleted during labor and delivery.